Build-The-Web/time-tunnel/README.md

 and then dispatches those events on a best-effort basis to various event sinks according to a ruleset that is part of the configuration.

+The main goal is to offer clients a way to easily push their events to *one* uniform event submission API of their choosing, and then go back and concentrate on their actual task.
+Once those events hit the dispatcher, they can be filtered and duplicated according to the needs of the event sinks.

+There's a set of built-in implementations for both delivery APIs and event sinks, and they can be extended with custom ones via a plugin system.

 ## Events